PCP and Ketamine Toxicity

-PCP was first introduced as a street drug in the late 1960s; despite gaining a reputation as a drug that could cause unpleasant side effects, its use grew to epidemic proportions during the 1970s for its mind-altering effects.
+PCP was first introduced as a street drug in the late 1960s; despite gaining notoriety for unpleasant adverse effects, its use grew to epidemic proportions during the 1970s for its mind-altering properties.
 Many PCP users state that they have feelings of strength, power, and invulnerability while intoxicated with PCP.
 Some also report a numbing effect that may lead to anger, rage, selective amnesia of unpleasant memories, and acute psychoses.
 In 1978, PCP was transferred from Schedule III to Schedule II under the Federal Controlled Substance Act.

-2-(2-chlorophenyl)-2-(methylamino)-cyclohexanone (Ketamine) is a tranquilizer, analgesic, and dissociative anesthetic commonly used in pediatrics and surgery for procedural sedations, as well as in veterinary medicine.
-It was developed by Parke-Davis in 1962 to replace PCP.
-The drug was initially introduced as a battlefield anesthetic for American soldiers during the Vietnam War and is still widely used in humans.
-Its beneficial effect is the “dissociation” of brain stem functions from higher brain areas, which alters the sensation of pain and other stimuli during medical procedures, and produces amnesia to the event.
+Ketamine was developed by Parke-Davis in 1962 to replace PCP.
+It was initially introduced as a battlefield anesthetic for American soldiers during the Vietnam War and is still widely used in clinical practice.
+Its beneficial effect is the “dissociation” of brain stem functions from higher brain areas, which alters the sensation of pain and other stimuli during medical procedures, and produces amnesia regarding the event.
 In addition, patients receiving ketamine maintain spontaneous breathing and relatively stable cardiovascular functions.

 Since 1965, the recreational use of ketamine has increased and it became very popular during the 1990s among young adults at dance clubs and raves in combination with other so-called “club drugs” (eg, gamma-hydroxybutyric acid, lysergic acid diethylamide [LSD], ecstasy).
 Because of its increased illicit use in the United States, ketamine was placed in Schedule III as a non-narcotic controlled substance in 1999.[1, 2]